pascomnet/documentation/site/content/client-desktop-userguide/pascom-groups/_index.en.md

 ### Add or remove Participants

-5. If you want your group to include new members, click on the menu item **Add participants** and select new participants from a list.
+5. If you want your group to include new members, click on the menu item {{< ui-button "Add Participants">}} and select new participants from a list.

-6. To remove participants from the group, click the **red trashcan icon**.
+6. To remove participants from the group, click the {{< ui-button "red trashcan Icon">}}.

 ### Leave the Group yourself

-7. If you would like to end your membership in a group yourself, click on **Leave Group** at the very bottom of the **Group Settings**.
+7. If you would like to end your membership in a group yourself, click on {{< ui-button "Leave Group">}} at the very bottom of the **Group Settings**.

 ## Make pascom Group public

 External participants can also be invited to your pascom groups.
-By clicking on **Allow guests** you activate the **Guest mode** and receive dial-in data for your group.
+By clicking on {{< ui-button "Allow Guests">}} you activate the **Guest mode** and receive dial-in data for your group.

 *To upgrade a chat group to a virtual audio/video conference room for external participants*